Long live Don Draper (or why advertising is alive and well)

 Of course, it’s all a question of phrasing.
 Content marketing is dead at the hands of brand storytelling, sure – but good content marketing is built on a matrix of brand storytelling and great production.

-Brand storytelling is a tenet of content marketing, in much the same way that digital ads are now a tenet of advertising.
+Brand storytelling exists within content marketing, in much the same way that digital ads are now a tenet of advertising.
 It isn’t a case of either/or – or certainly it shouldn’t be.

 An effigy to attention